Tempo logotype

 In principle, the two tools address different layers: Dotwork captures decision context, Tempo governs execution.
 An organization could use Dotwork for knowledge management and Tempo for portfolio operations without functional conflict.
 In practice, most enterprise buyers evaluating portfolio governance tools prioritize the execution layer first.
 If the main gap is CapEx/OpEx tracking, capacity planning, or portfolio financial health, start with Tempo.

-Tempo maintains SOC 2 Type 2 and ISO 27001/27701 certifications, with GDPR and CCPA covered via standard DPA.
+Tempo maintains SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA.
 Buyers should verify current certification documentation from both vendors during procurement.

 Not at the execution layer.
 Dotwork doesn't provide line-by-line time entry, worklog auditing, or CapEx/OpEx classification on individual hours – it does offer strategic portfolio management, capacity and resource planning, and capitalization tracking at the intent layer.
 Tempo Timesheets handles execution-layer time tracking with AI-assisted entries via Atlassian Rovo agents and supports four account types – Capitalized, Operational, Billable, and Internal – for CapEx/OpEx reporting against actual Jira worklogs.